Lili Bernard: Orishas and Saints Through Afro-Cuban American Eyes

 (Photo featured in Artillery Magazine review of my work-in-progress, live-painting during opening.)

-OTHER CURRENT GROUP EXHIBITION: Black Dreams Matter, curated by gallerist Lisa Schultz, at Whole 9 Gallery, 3830 Main Street, Culver City, CA 90232.
+OTHER RECENT GROUP EXHIBITIONS: Black Dreams Matter, curated by gallerist Lisa Schultz, at Whole 9 Gallery, 3830 Main Street, Culver City, CA 90232.
 Show runs through April 3, 2018.
 This is my work in the show:

 My work in the show: